The PowerMac G5

 Recommended budget: $50-60 for 4 GB of RAM

 A Power Mac G5, depending on its model, has some available video card upgrade options.
 Keep in mind that a video card will only do so much to speed up your Mac.
-Even the first Power Mac G5’s stock video card fills the basic needs of Leopard – Quartz Extreme and Core Image compatible.
+Even the first Power Mac G5’s stock video card fills the basic needs of Leopard, including Quartz Extreme and Core Image compatibility.

-A stock video card is not a bad option, especially if you are sticking to basic tasks of writing, browsing, and so on.
-If you use applications that really need to offload processing to a video card or try to do some gaming on large screens, a better video card comes into play.
-Figure out a budget and look for options that might work for you.
-I moved from the stock 6600 card to a 7800 GT.
+A stock video card is a decent option, especially if you are sticking to basic tasks of writing, browsing, and so on, and don’t have extra cash lying around to burn.
+If you use applications that need to offload processing to a video card or seek to do some gaming on larger monitors, a better video card is helpful.
+Figure out a reasonable budget and look for options that might work for you.
+Personally, I moved from the stock 6600 card to a 7800 GT.
 I’ll be honest – I haven’t noticed much of a difference, even in games.

 This great post on MacRumors highlights the available options of video cards for every Power Mac G5.